Counseling: Does it really impact student decisionmaking?

 NOTES FROM ECS: Important implications for policymakers and others considering the training counselors receive.
 Also points to the need for further research, especially on the influence of race on the recommendations counselors provide on postsecondary education decisions.

-High School; Counseling/Guidance; Postsecondary Participation--Access
+High School; Counseling/Guidance; Postsecondary Participation--Access/Outreach

 Weer, Christy; Linnehan, Frank; Stonely, Paul